 What We Do

 The Hotline is available for calls twenty-four hours a day, seven days a week.
 The Hotline telephone number is (714) 834-3608.
 The Hotline telephone system also provides the callers with a list of Hotline numbers for reporting frauds that are not handled by the County Fraud Hotline such as Welfare Fraud.
 To report other types of fraud, such as welfare fraud, see the listing below of other fraud hotline phone numbers.

-The Orange County Board of Supervisors' Fraud Hotline is intended for use by County employees, the general public, or vendors reporting suspected waste, fraud, violations of County policy or misuse of County resources by vendors, contractors or County employees.
+The Orange County Fraud Hotline is intended for may be use by County employees, the general public, or vendors reporting suspected waste, fraud, violations of County policy or misuse of County resources by vendors, contractors or County employees.
 County employees wishing to report complaints are protected under the New Whistleblower Law California Labor Code 1102.5 and 1106.
 The California State Attorney General’s Whistleblower Hotline number is (800) 952-5225.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal